microsoft/AzureTRE/docs/azure-tre-overview/airlock.md

 The Airlock allows a TRE user to start `import` or `export` process to a given workspace.
 A number of milestones must be reached in order to complete a successful import or export.
 These milestones are defined using the following states:

 1. **Draft**: An Airlock request has been created but has not yet started.
-The TRE User/Researcher has now access to a storage location and he must identify the data to be processed.
+The TRE User/Researcher has now access to a storage location and they must identify the data to be processed.
 At this point the airlock import/export processes allow a single file to be processed.
 However a compressed file may be used (zip).
 2. **Submitted**: The request was submitted by the ressearcher (not yet processed).
 3. **In-Review**: The request is ready to be reviewed.
 This state can be reached directly from Submitted state or after going through a successful security scan (found clean).
 4. **Approval In-progress**: The Airlock request has been approved, however data movement is still ongoing.